 Typically used with contoured (curved, wheel-conforming) chocks, a low-relief texture provides a bit of additional traction.
 It doesn’t provide as much grip as other surface textures, though.

-There are four size dimensions to keep in mind.
+There are common four size dimensions to keep in mind.

-(iii) Height and diameter of curve (if applicable).
+Height and diameter of the curve (if applicable).
 This one’s straightforward: taller chocks work with taller tires, and shorter chocks work with shorter tires.

 Some chocks come with handles.
 A low-clearance handle is useful if you’re on a relatively flat surface and the car you’re working on is close to the ground.

 A wheel chocks with a loop handle is good for a typical tow job because it lets you grab and move the chock easily.

 iii.
 Eye Bolt:

 An eye-bolt wheel chock can be used to connect different chocks together for a compound effect or to work with a vehicle that has dual tires on a single side of an axle.

 - For towing a vehicle.

 - Auto-hauling / transporting a car or tires.